 You can set a frequency cap by going into Settings, choosing your ad, clicking Additional settings, and selecting Frequency management.

-Get the balance right — if you set your frequency cap too low, you may miss vital opportunities to build brand awareness.
+Get the balance right.
+If you set your frequency cap too low, you may miss vital opportunities to build brand awareness or hit the 6-8 touchpoints it typically takes to make a sale.

 How to lower CPC on Google Shopping Ads